-“…to see at least once in a lifetime”.
+“…to visit at least once in a lifetime”

 A gem of both natural and artistic beauty, the splendid Italian Garden is an unmissable travel destination for journalist and garden lovers worldwide.

 Its original design dates back to the Corsini Orlandini, one of the most important families in Tuscany during the Renaissance period, which owned the Villa between 1668-1722.